 NATE SNYDER, SENIOR ADVISOR

-As a former appointed Obama Administration counterterrorism official and advisor to the Department of Homeland Security, Department of Justice, Federal Bureau of Investigation, and National Counterterrorism Center, Nate’s role focused on developing partnerships with state and local law enforcement, state and local governments, international law enforcement, private and tech-sectors, foundations, and communities across the country to develop grassroots and netroots solutions to prevent violent extremism of all forms.
-In this role, Nate directly contributed to the Obama Administration’s efforts to counter the Islamic State of Iraq and the Levant (ISIL).
+Previous to joining Cambridge Global Advisors, Nate served as a Department of Homeland Security Obama Administration counterterrorism official and advisor to Department of Justice, Federal Bureau of Investigation, National Counterterrorism Center, and White House National Security Council.
+Nate’s role focused on developing partnerships with domestic and international law enforcement, state and local officials, tech-sector industry, foundations, non-government organizations, and communities across the country to develop solutions to prevent terrorism of all forms.
+In this role, Nate directly contributed to the Obama Administration’s efforts to counter the Islamic State of Iraq and the Levant.

-He was regular lecturer on preventing violent extremism at the CIA Sherman Kent School for Intelligence Analysis; and has given lectures at the White House, National Counterterrorism Center, National Security Agency, U.S. Department of State, Federal Bureau of Investigation, U.S. Institute of Peace, and the International Association of Chiefs of Police.
+He was a regular counterterrorism lecturer at the CIA Sherman Kent School for Intelligence Analysis; and has given lectures at the White House, National Counterterrorism Center, National Security Agency, U.S. Department of State, Federal Bureau of Investigation, U.S. Institute of Peace, and the International Association of Chiefs of Police.

 Before joining the Obama Administration in March of 2009, Nate held numerous senior positions with the 2008 Obama Presidential Campaign throughout the primary contests and general election.

-Nate is a graduate of the White House National Security Leadership Workshop’s inaugural class and Chair of the Obama Latino Appointee Alumni Association, LATINOS44.
-He is a graduate from Syracuse University and has a Master’s Degree from the U.S. Naval War College in national security, and counterterrorism.
+Nate is a graduate of the White House National Security Leadership Workshop’s inaugural class and a board member of the Obama Latino Appointee Alumni Association, LATINOS44.
+He is a graduate from Syracuse University and has a Master’s Degree from the U.S. Naval War College in national security and counterterrorism.